sugiyak/project-stracture/README.md

 1. Open a folder containing a project in Visual Studio Code.
 2. Press `Ctrl+Shift+P` or `Cmd+Shift+P` (Mac) to open the Command Palette.
-3. Type "Generate Project Structure" in the Command Palette, and select the command when it appears in the list.
+3. Type "Project_tree" in the Command Palette, and select the command when it appears in the list.
 4. The extension will create a `project_structure.text` file in the root directory of the selected project.

 ## Example Output